 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 State and civil society organisations propose reform projects, preferably jointly.
-The cluster provides support and advice on the design and implementation of the projects.
-The responsibility for individual projects remains with the respective partners, as far as possible.
-Support is only provided in line with the original application and in close cooperation with the partners.
-It encompasses capacity development and expert services.
-Members of state and civil society organisations receive training together on topics such as project management and communication.
-This helps them to form networks between state and civil society.
+The Cluster provides support and advice on the design and implementation of these projects.
+Responsibility for individual projects remains with the respective partners, as far as possible.
+It encompasses capacity development and training.
+We promote good relations between members of state and civil society organisations, which helps them to form networks and thus reduce potential for conflict between state and civil society.

 In a train-the-trainer approach, 110 lecturers (38 of them women) from NIAS National Institute for Administration Sciences received six training sessions on Good Governance topics which enabled them to further deliver this knowledge to students.
 The text book "Introduction to Good Governance” was updated and six training manuals were developed.